 Zonogy uses five narrowly scoped retry/verification mechanisms to cope with AX timing and consistency issues: three are PID/application-scoped and two are per window.
 All of them are tied to concrete events (no global polling loops) and are explicitly cancelled when they are no longer needed or when the system goes to sleep.

 handleScreensDidSleep calls cancelAllValidationRetries()).AXWindowCreated notifications fail to yield a manageable window (e.g., transient AX errors), WindowCapturePipeline schedules a small number of delayed recapture attempts per PID using cancelAllRetries() to tear them down when captures succeed, the app exits, or the system goes to sleep.WindowController retries with backoff (≈0.25–3.0s, a few attempts) until the origin is at the target and the app accepted the size write — i.e. AXUIElementSetAttributeValue(…, kAXSizeAttribute, …) returned .success.
 The return status tells a transient failure from a permanent one: a non-.success means the app refused the resize (e.g. a just-created window not yet ready) — keep retrying; a .success that still doesn’t reach the requested size is a real size constraint (e.g. a min-width window) — settle immediately and let ActiveFit handle any overflow.
-Retry chains are cancelled when zone geometry changes, screens go to sleep, or a new moveWindow call supersedes the old target.
-ActiveFit interaction: When the retry chain settles, WindowController notifies AppController via frameRetryDidSettle, which evaluates whether ActiveFit reveal mode is needed for zone 2/3 windows.managed, confirmed unmanaged, or unresolved.
-We only suppress UI when focus is confirmed unmanaged by non-CGWindowID management criteria (or bundle-ignore policy).
-If focus is unresolved (including transient _AXUIElementGetWindow failures), we treat it as managed for suppression purposes and retry with PID-scoped exponential backoff (≈0.2–3.2s).
-Retries are cancelled when focus resolves, the frontmost PID changes, or screens sleep.
-Zonogy’s own Preferences window also suppresses resize bars on its screen (resolved synchronously via AppKit rather than through this retry pipeline).Some applications can emit AXWindowCreated for a window Zonogy already tracks (same PID + CGWindowID) (eg Word).
+Retry chains are cancelled when zone geometry changes, displays go to sleep, or a new moveWindow call supersedes the old target.
+ActiveFit interaction: When the retry chain settles, WindowController notifies AppController via frameRetryDidSettle, which evaluates whether ActiveFit reveal mode is needed for zone 2/3 windows.managed, confirmed unmanaged, or unresolved) and only confirmed-unmanaged focus suppresses UI.
+Focus is confirmed unmanaged if it fails any of the application or window-level management rules (see SPECIFICATION.md) other than the _AXUIElementGetWindow check, whose failure can be transient.
+Unresolved focus (e.g., transient _AXUIElementGetWindow failures) is treated as managed for suppression purposes and retried with PID-scoped exponential backoff (≈0.2–3.2s); retries are cancelled when focus resolves, the frontmost PID changes, or displays sleep.
+Zonogy’s own Preferences window also suppresses resize bars on its display (resolved synchronously via AppKit rather than through this retry pipeline).Some applications can emit AXWindowCreated for a window Zonogy already tracks (same PID + CGWindowID) (eg Word).
 In these cases the notification may carry a fresh AXUIElement for the same underlying window.
 Zonogy must treat this as an element-rebind event (update the stored AX element, lookup mapping, and window notification registrations atomically), not as a new-window capture and not as a capture failure.

 AX move/resize notifications (kAXMovedNotification, kAXResizedNotification) do not indicate whether the change was triggered by: